v4g/ThreeTSTemplate/README.md

 run 'npm run rebuild' to clean build

-All the scripts can be found in package.json.
+All the scripts can be found in package.json and the build instructions in webpack.config.js.
 Modify them to suit your own needs.

 I followed Webpack's documentation to build this. https://webpack.js.org/concepts/